 Sumo has 20+ tools for website owners to choose from which means there’s something to suit every website.
-Each detail has been carefully considered so at least one of their tools is sure to match the look, feel and style of your website so it integrates seamlessly with the rest of the content around it and feels like it was made for your website in particular.
+Each detail has been carefully considered so at least one of their tools is sure to match the look, feel, and style of your website so it integrates seamlessly with the rest of the content around it and feels like it was made for your website in particular.

 No Coding Required

-You don’t have to be a professional to make these tools work for you; they’ve all been created so that even the least tech savvy amongst us can integrate them into their website with ease.
+You don’t have to be a professional to make these tools work for you; they’ve all been created so that even the least tech-savvy amongst us can integrate them into their website with ease.

 Free to Use

 When you see Sumo’s list of tools, how functional they are, and the power they have to drive traffic and engage customers it’s reasonable to assume that they would cost an arm and a leg to use on your own site.
 Au contraire, mon ami, all of these tools are available to use with Sumo’s free pricing plan so long as you don’t mind some of Sumo’s branding being present.
-You can still customise the tools to have the look and feel you want, but there will just be a small Sumo logo present.
+You can still customize the tools to have the look and feel you want, but there will just be a small Sumo logo present.
 If, however, you’re not interested in having the Sumo branding present at all you can choose from one of their paid pricing plans.